-Dispatching with column displacement consists in:

-- 1. extract the code pointer by adding: - the offset of the method being invoked (known at compilation time) and - the offset of the class of the receiver (known only at run time), - 2. invoking the method referenced by that pointer.
+Dispatching with column displacement consists in: 1. extract the code pointer by adding: - the offset of the class of the receiver (known only at run time), 2. invoking the method referenced by that pointer.
 As fast as dispatching with an uncompressed matrix!